sgorgun/delegates-and-lambdas/README.md

 - Open the [FunctionExtensions.cs](Delegates/FunctionExtensions.cs) file.

-- Implement a generic [Calculation]() method which calculates a value as a composition of sequentially executed binary operation $`operation(x, y)`$ on the elements of the sequence by the rule:
+- Implement a generic `Calculate` method which calculates a value as a composition of sequentially executed binary operation $`operation(x, y)`$ on the elements of the sequence by the rule:

    $`r = operation(x_1, x_2)`$, $`r = operation(r, x_3)`$,  ... , $`r = operation(r, x_n)`$